3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 Of all inspection types, solder joints inspection (or measurement) is the most challenging and undergoes the most scrutiny during evaluation phases.
 Many assume that if this inspection is done properly, then all other inspections will be done well too.

-The inspection/measurement itself, while being challenging for the AOI optics and software, is also the most time consuming and most prone to human mistakes during the programming process.
-Even after programming it can take a long time for debugging and is always considered as one of the top 3 generators of pseudo defects.
+The inspection & measurement itself, while being challenging for the AOI optics and software, is also the most time consuming and most prone to human mistakes during the programming process.
+Even after programming it can take a long time for debugging and is always considered to be one of the top 3 generators of pseudo defects.

-At Mek these challenges are known and overcome with the Mek ISO-Spector M2.
+At Mek, these challenges are known and overcome with the Mek ISO-Spector M2 3D AOI.
 Solder joints programming is 100% automatic and Artificial Intelligence based.

 Artificial Intelligence

 Solder joints inspection is completely reliant on Machine Learning, Artificial Intelligence (AI).
 The system learns from the process tolerances, from the good solder joints, from defective ones, from its own mistakes and keeps learning during production and doesn’t forget the past.
 It learns the different pad designs of different users.
 It changes its decision strategy depending on the solder joint shape and component type and still gives the programmer the freedom to change parameters if necessary.
 The result is a close to zero false calls rate with maximum detection of defects.
-The ISO-Spector M2 is probably the first AOI in the market with AI capabilities and one of Mek’s most innovative achievements in its 25 years of experience.
+The ISO-Spector M2 is the first 3D AOI in the market with such AI capabilities.

 AOI Connectivity